ItalyStrap/theme-json-generator/README.md

 The CLI tool simplifies the process of working with JSON configurations for your WordPress themes through a streamlined workflow, consisting of the following key steps:

-1. Initialization: Start by initializing the entry point.
-This setup phase prepares the environment for generating your theme.json file, ensuring that all necessary prerequisites are met.
+1. **Initialization:** Start by initializing the entry point.
+This setup phase prepares the environment for generating your `theme.json` file, ensuring that all necessary prerequisites are met.
-2. Generation: Utilizing the initialized entry point, the tool then proceeds to generate the JSON file.
-This step takes your PHP configurations and translates them into a structured theme.json file, ready for use in your theme development.
+2. **Generation:** Utilizing the initialized entry point, the tool then can proceed to generate the JSON file.
+This step takes your PHP configurations and translates them into a structured `theme.json` file, ready for use in your theme development.
-3. Validation: After generation, the tool performs a validation check on the generated JSON files.
+3. **Validation:** After generation, the tool can perform a validation check on the generated JSON files.
 This ensures that the files are correctly formatted and meet the expected standards, ready for integration into your WordPress theme.

 #### Initializing the Environment: The init Command